Instant Pot Tea: 2 Recipes for Perfect Brews

 Beyond the Basics: Tips for Perfect Instant Pot Tea Every Time

-Achieving a consistently excellent cup of Instant Pot Tea goes beyond just following a recipe.
+Achieving a consistently excellent cup of Instant Pot tea goes beyond just following a recipe.
 Here are some pro tips:

 • Quality Ingredients Matter: Start with high-quality tea leaves or tea bags.
 While the Instant Pot can extract flavors efficiently, it can’t magically improve poor-quality tea.